 Definition of Depletion Expenses

-Depletion can be defined as decline, fall or reduction in the value of any asset being commonly used in case of natural resources (Oil, gas, iron ore etc.) due to use, consumption, extraction or exploitation of that asset which is written off as expense during an accounting period and reduced from the value of that asset.
-In this topic, we are going to learn about Depletion Expenses.
+Depletion can be defined as a decline, fall, or reduction in the value of any asset being commonly used in the case of natural resources (Oil, gas, iron ore, etc.) due to the use, consumption, extraction, or exploitation of that asset which is written off as expense during an accounting period and reduced from the value of that asset.

 Explanation

-The formula for Depletion Expenses
+The Formula for Depletion Expenses

 - Calculate the average price per unit.